-Eurostars Porto Douro is set along the river, a 3-minutes walk from the Ribeira, and features bright modern rooms.
+- Eurostars Porto Douro is set along the river, a 3-minute walk from the Ribeira, and features bright modern rooms.

 Where to stay in Coimbra

-An excellent choice is the charming Sapientia Boutique Hotel, located in the old town and also featuring a terrace.
+- An excellent choice is the charming Sapientia Boutique Hotel, located in the old town and featuring a terrace.

-If you’re looking for a unique, romantic stay in Coimbra, you’ll love Hotel Quinta das Lagrimas.
-Set in a historical palace, it features a botanic garden, swimming pool, and a spa.
+- If you’re looking for a unique, romantic stay in Coimbra, you’ll love Hotel Quinta das Lagrimas.
+Set in a historical palace, it features a botanic garden, a swimming pool, and a spa.

 Where to stay in Lisbon

-Mera Prime Gold is a charming design hotel located in between the Bairro Alto and Chiado, in an excellent position to explore Lisbon.
+- Mera Prime Gold is a charming design hotel located between the Bairro Alto and Chiado, in an excellent position to explore Lisbon.